-In 2002, Saint David's completed its largest expansion to date.
-The new space includes two science labs, a library/media center, additional classrooms and seminar space, a woodworking shop, an expanded dining hall, and a new reception area.
+In 2002, Saint David's completed an expansion that included two science labs, a library/media center, additional classrooms and seminar space, a woodworking shop, an expanded dining hall, and a new reception area.
 In the summers of 2006 and 2007, the school added new music and art suites.
 In 2008 a new science suite was created.

-Plans for the Adaptive Reuse and Expansion of Graham House were initiated in 2013.
-The project, to provide programmatic space in the contiguous building, will fulfill a four-decade dream of the school, contributing to a more efficient, dynamic, and enjoyable educational environment.
+Plans for All That We Can Be, the current consolidation and expansion of Saint David's, were initiated in 2013.
+The project, to provide programmatic space in the contiguous building of Graham House, is fulfilling a 45-year dream of the school, contributing to a more efficient, dynamic, and enjoyable educational environment.